-How do I promote and support secure attachments
+How do I promote and support secure attachments...

-, Between myself and children in my care?
+Between myself and children in my care?

 Between parents/families and their children?

-Pa arent Questions and Quandaries
+Parent Questions and Quandaries

-Dea ar Child Care Expert:

-nenever my newborn son cries and I pick him up, my mother tells me I am going to spoil him.
-She says he cries much because I always pick him up.
+Whenever my newborn son cries and I pick him up, my mother tells me I am going to spoil him.
+She says he cries so much because I always pick him up.
 Is this true?

-Dea ar Child Care Expert:

-but nen I drop my toddler off at child care, she always clings to my leg and asks me not to go.
-Eventually I have to leave, at later I come back to see if she has settled down.
+When I drop my toddler off at child care, she always clings to my leg and asks me not to go.
+Eventually I have to leave, but later I come back to see if she has settled down.
 When she sees me she gets upset all over again.
-The caregiver sme that once I leave I have to stay gone, but how can I?
+The caregiver tells me that once I leave I have to stay gone, but how can I?
 Am I hurting my child?

-Dea ar Child Care Expert:

-- daughter seems very curious and playful when we are at the park together, but as soon as another adult comes arher, she crawls right back to me and becomes very shy.
+My daughter seems very curious and playful when we are at the park together, but as soon as another adult comes near her, she crawls right back to me and becomes very shy.
 Is this normal?
 Why does her personality change?

-Dea ar Child Care Expert: